Evidence from crossover studies suggests that some people with ADHD may respond differently to different types of pharmacological treatment:

 Possible reasons for different response: potential contribution of neurobiological factors

-Although multiple factors may be involved, neurobiological variations may help to explain why some individuals respond to a particular treatment and others do not.
+Although multiple factors may be involved, neurobiological variations may help to explain why only some individuals respond to a particular treatment.

-- Evidence from healthy adults (n=10) suggests that the degree to which synaptic levels of DA are increased following blockade of DA transporters by methylphenidate may depend on inter-individual variability in the amount of DA released by neurons.9
+- Medication-induced changes in synaptic neurotransmitter levels may be subject to natural differences between individuals.
+For example, evidence from healthy adults (n=10) suggests that the degree to which synaptic levels of DA are increased following blockade of DA transporters by methylphenidate may depend on inter-individual variability in the amount of DA released by neurons.9

-However, with limited data, the neurobiological profile of an individual likely to respond to a particular treatment remains undefined.
+However, with limited data, the neurobiological profile of an individual likely to respond to a particular treatment remains undefined.9

-- Since there is no evidence for rational treatment selection based on neurobiological profile, established treatment guidelines such as the NICE and ESCAP guidelines should be followed and a patient-centred management plan put into place in order to identify an effective treatment for that patient.10,11
+- Since there is no evidence for rational treatment selection based on neurobiological profile, established treatment guidelines10-13 should be followed and a patient-centred management plan put into place in order to identify an effective treatment for that patient.

 - Arnold LE.
 Methylphenidate vs amphetamine: comparative review.
 J Atten Disord 2000; 3: 200-211.